Why Barr Is Hell-Bent On Emboldening An Authoritarian Presidency

 Article Updated September 17, 2020

-With Justice Department’s request to drop former National Security Adviser Michael Flynn’s case and new effort to oust SDNY US Attorney Geoff Berman, it’s important to examine the ideologies that motivate Attorney General William Barr to act as President Trump’s authoritarian fixer.
+With the Justice Department’s request to drop former National Security Adviser Michael Flynn’s case, reduction of Roger Stone’s sentencing recommendation, their effort to oust SDNY US Attorney Geoffrey Berman, and the reported suggestion to charge protestors with sedition it’s important to examine the ideologies that motivate Attorney General William Barr to act as President Trump’s authoritarian fixer.

 The modern conservative theory of the unitary executive is corrupting our system of government.
 It’s the theory that Article II of the Constitution renders the President an all-powerful figure.
 The theory can be summed up in President Richard Nixon’s infamous words: “Well, when the president does it, that means that it is not illegal.”
 Or in President Trump’s more precise words, “Then I have an Article 2, where I have the right to do whatever I want as president.”
 This is a notion the Trump administration has embraced in the aftermath of President Trump’s unprecedented obstruction of the Russia probe, his tactic of stonewalling Congress, and his impeachment defense.